Skip to main content Skip to footer

 • Automate insight generation with AI: see how AI capabilities in platforms like monday CRM can extract key information from emails and meetings, detect sentiment shifts, and categorize prospects automatically.

-• Prioritize deals that will actually close: learn to score leads based on engagement behaviors like pricing page visits and implementation questions rather than relying solely on company demographics.
+• Prioritize deals that will actually close: learn to score leads based on client engagement behaviors like pricing page visits and implementation questions rather than relying solely on company demographics.

 Try monday CRM